ionchad/StealthLoader/README.md

 How to run

 - Run the compiled executable as Administrator on Windows
-- It should hit an INT3 trap, this is just a sample
+- It should hit an INT3 breakpoint, this is just a test
 ---

 How to use custom shellcode